tony-the-coder/rediscovered-frontend-projects/README.md

-# rediscovered-frontend-projects

-A group of rediscovered older projects

 # Rediscovered Frontend Projects

 This repository contains a collection of my early front-end development projects, rediscovered from my Codepen archives.
 These projects represent my initial explorations in web development, showcasing foundational skills in HTML, CSS, and JavaScript.